a-karma/Bogor_Workshop/DAY_4/Session2.md

   placeholder name within square brackets and ../IM/file_name.png within parentheses
   --->

-## Detecting Recent Inbreeding using Runs of Homozygosity
+## Day 4 - Detecting Recent Inbreeding using Runs of Homozygosity - Session 2

 ### Introduction
 Runs of Homozygosity (ROHs) are stretches of DNA where both chromosomes are identical (homozygous).
 This happens after consanginous mating i.e. when an individual inherits the same allele from related inviduals.
 Long ROHs suggest recent inbreeding, potentially leading to 1) reduced genetic diversity, making populations less adaptable to change 2) increased risk of deleterious recessive traits to be expressed, impacting health and survival.